apache/maven-site/content/markdown/project-roles.md

 The Project Management Committee has the following responsibilities:

-* Active management of those projects identified by the resolution of the Board of Directors of the Apache Foundation;
+* Active management of those projects identified by [the resolution of the Board of Directors of the Apache Foundation](https://whimsy.apache.org/board/minutes/Maven.html#2003-02-19);
-* Ensure the project remains a healthy top-level project of the Apache Foundation (if a PMC member wants the project to be hosted elsewhere they should resign from the PMC stating their reason - if the PMC shrinks beyond the minimal viable size then as a result of a desire by the bulk of the PMC to move the project elsewhere, the Board of the Apache Foundation will take that into account when moving the project into the Foundation's Attic)
+* Ensure the project remains a healthy top-level project of the Apache Foundation (if a PMC member wants the project to be hosted elsewhere they should resign from the PMC stating their reason - if the PMC shrinks beyond the minimal viable size then as a result of a desire by the bulk of the PMC to move the project elsewhere, the Board of the Apache Foundation will take that into account when moving the project into the Foundation's [Attic][9]);
-* Prepare reports as required by the Board of the Apache Foundation and ensure those reports are ready for presentation by the PMC Chair in a timely manner;
+* Prepare [reports][10] as required by the Board of the Apache Foundation and ensure those reports are ready for presentation by the PMC Chair in a timely manner;
 * Defend the trademarks belonging to the project;